troncosojose22/cc-00-functions-variables/README.md

     ```

 2. What is the difference between `console.log` and the `return` statement?
 In your response, be sure to answer the following:
-    1. What is the purpose of `console.log` What is the purpose of `return`?
+    1. What is the purpose of `console.log`?
     2. How is the `return` related to functions in JavaScript?

 3. What is printed to the console, when the function `sayHi` is *invoked*?